 In November 2022, Michigan voters approved a constitutional amendment that gives voters the right to vote early and in person at early voting sites before statewide and federal elections.
 Early voting allows a voter to cast a ballot before Election Day, in an experience similar to voting on Election Day.

-During the early voting period, voters are issued a ballot and can insert their ballot directly into a tabulator at their early voting site.
+During the Early Voting period, voters are issued a ballot and can insert their ballot directly into a tabulator

 City of Kentwood Precinct Map